I have a Cambridge offer!

 Congratulations, and welcome!

-You should join the Cambridge University Malaysian Freshers 2013 Facebook group and meet the other offer-holders.
-We’d love to get to know you!
+First off, join the Cambridge University Malaysian Freshers 2018 Facebook group and meet other offer-holders and get in touch with seniors.
+Everyone is super friendly!

-Also, do check out our Events section to see what CUMaS has in store for Malaysian students at Cambridge.
+Also, do check out our Events section to see what cool stuffs you can do with CUMaS in Cambridge.

-We know that applying to one of the greatest universities of the world might seem daunting—we were in your shoes once.
-But fear not: the Cambridge University Malaysia Society (CUMaS) is here to save the day.
+We know that applying to one of the greatest universities in the world may seem daunting—we were in your shoes once.
+But fear not: the Cambridge University Malaysia Society (CUMaS) will try our best to help.
 Below, we’ve provided some general advice which we hope you’ll find useful.
 Don’t let the seemingly insurmountable hurdle of applying stop you from spending the best three or four years of your life learning to love, play, cry, travel and maybe squeeze in some studying with the most amazing people in one of the most beautiful universities.

 Choosing your university and course